hackcheckio/Hackcheck-Private-API/README.md

 ### Authentication
-Our private API is only accessible to those who purchase a _developer_ plan at [hackcheck.io](https://hackcheck.io) To authenticate a request on our API you need two things
+Our private API is only accessible to those who purchase a _developer_ plan at [hackcheck.io](https://hackcheck.io)

+To authenticate a request on our API you need the following
-- API key
+- API Key
-- whitelisted IP address
+- Whitelisted IP Address

-Once you purchase a developer plan you can navigate to your [profile](https://hackcheck.io/profile), there you will be able to copy your `API key` and authorize whichever IP address you want.
+Once you've purchase a developer plan you can navigate to your [profile](https://hackcheck.io/profile), there you will be able to copy your `API key` and authorize whichever IP address you'd like.

 ---
 ### /api/v2/lookup